timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 04-TARIFF ACT OF 1930/SUBTITLE IV-COUNTERVAILING AND ANTIDUMPING DUTIES/Part I-Imposition of Countervailing Duties/Part I-Imposition of Countervailing Duties.md

 * #### (2) Exception for new exporters and producers
   * After publication of the countervailing duty order, if the administering authority finds that a new exporter or producer is exporting the subject merchandise for sale in the region concerned, the administering authority shall direct that duties be assessed on the subject merchandise of the new exporter or producer consistent with the provisions of section 1675(a)(2)(B) of this title.

 ### §1671f.
-Treatment of difference between deposit of estimated countervailing duty and final assessed duty under countervailing duty orders
+Treatment of difference between deposit of estimated countervailing duty and final assessed duty under countervailing duty order
 #### (a) Deposit of estimated countervailing duty under section 1671b(d)(1)(B) of this title
 * If the amount of a cash deposit, or the amount of any bond or other security, required as security for an estimated countervailing duty under section 1671b(d)(1)(B) of this title is different from the amount of the countervailing duty determined under a countervailing duty order issued under section 1671e of this title, then the difference for entries of merchandise entered, or withdrawn from warehouse, for consumption before notice of the affirmative determination of the Commission under section 1671d(b) of this title is published shall be—